The 2023 reunion is scheduled for Sunday 29 January 2023

 The 2022 reunion was held on Sunday 30 January

-Due to the uncertainty of enclosed gatherings, it has been decided that the 2021 reunion and associated celebratory Mass will be postponed
+Due to Covid the 2021 reunion and associated celebratory Mass was cancelled

 The Annual Requiem Mass for deceased Old Boys was held on Wednesday 10 February 2021

 Following the Mass the AGM was held in St Mary’s Hall